-5.1 Where a candidate has been entered for a specification and has subsequently died or is terminally ill and unable to sit examinations/assessments, the centre should contact the relevant awarding body.
+5.1 Where a candidate has been fully prepared and entered for a qualification but has encountered exceptional mitigating circumstances beyond their control and is unable to sit any awarding body set examinations/assessments, the centre should contact the relevant awarding body.
 The awarding body will advise the centre of the process and the information required.
+An awarding body may issue a statement of recognition.